 Potato and bread dumplings come with many different names and formations but are a great dish for vegetarians to enjoy German cuisine.
 Look for Knödel, Klöße or the aforementioned Semmelknödel.

 Vegans should note that they may be made with egg and milk, but there are vegan-friendly varieties.
 Just use the terms above to find out if the version on the menu is good enough to eat.

 They also may come with a very meaty sauce, but one of Germans other favorite things offer an ideal alternative - mushrooms.
 Known as Pilzen or Champignon (as well as "Porcini" for Steinpilz and Chantrelles for Pfefferlinge), these sauces are usually even vegan-friendly...unless it is Rahmschwammerl which is creamed mushrooms with loads of butter and cream as well as a hefty dumpling or two.

-I've been surprised on more than one occasion by some carefully rolled ham slipping into my green leaf salad, but that does not mean that a delicious vegetarian salad is off-limits in Germany.
+It's not uncommon to find some carefully rolled ham slipped into your green leaf salad, but that does not mean that a delicious vegetarian salad is off-limits in Germany.

 For example, Gurkensalat takes advantage of fine German cucumbers, usually lightly dressed with vinegar.
 On the other hand, Kartoffelsalat is usually much different than Americans are used to and another dish that Speck always seems to find its way into.

 You might not consider Turkish food a traditional meal for Germany, but the considerable Turkish population has left a deep impact on the country and cuisine.
 While the omnipresent Döner on a spit catches most of the attention, Turkish restaurants are actually a haven for vegetarians and vegans.
 Eat your fill of Gemüse Kebab from guidebook-famous Mustafas, bulgur salads, Kumpir (Turkish baked potato), Gözleme, Kısır, Falafel, Simit...

 Note that trusty vegetarian ethnic options like Italian, Thai, Mexican, and Indian are also largely available, especially in bigger cities.
 Hungarian Langos -- fried flatbread made of flour, yeast, salt, and water -- can be a surprise veggie option at festivals.